-One of the first questions you might ask when planning your trip is: “How long to spend in Lisbon?”
-The answer depends on your interests, travel style, and what you hope to get out of your visit.
+One of the first questions travelers ask when planning a trip is: How many days do you need in Lisbon?
+The answer depends on your interests, travel style, and how much you want to see beyond the city itself.

-How many days for first-time visitors
+How many days in Lisbon for first-time visitors?

-How many days for day trips
+How many days if you want day trips?

-How many days for families
+How many days in Lisbon for families?

-How many days for sightseeing
+How many days for sightseeing lovers?

-How many days for slow travelers
+How many days for slow travelers?

 Slow travelers who enjoy soaking up the atmosphere should consider staying seven days or more.
 A week allows you to move at your own pace, discovering hidden gems and lesser-known neighborhoods like Graça and Campo de Ourique.